-Any crack in an internal wall may well have you asking what is subsidence?
-With thousands of homes affected every year, it can reduce your property's resale value by as much as 20%.
+With thousands of homes affected every year, subsidence can reduce your property's resale value by as much as 20%.
 Here's how to spot it and stop it in its tracks...

 A problem that plagues many properties in the UK, subsidence requires urgent and immediate attention.

 Affecting more than just the structural stability of your home, those tell-tale cracks can cost your home up to 20% of its value if left to linger, so it’s important to be able to spot the signs and effectively treat the root cause before it wreaks real havoc.

 Often built with shallower foundations, old homes can be especially at risk, however, you shouldn't underestimate the threat posed to newer properties too.